ke27whal/Quasars/README.md

 # Quasars

-## This repository contains all of my code related to differentiating between obscured and unobscured quasars.
+## This repository contains all of my code related to modeling the clustering of mid-IR selected quasars